Moderne Gentleman vs. Halfday – Comparing the Garment Duffles

 Halfday Garment Duffle

 The first point we need to talk about is price.
-Starting with the Halfday bag, it retails for $98.
-Meanwhile, the MG Travel Duffle lists for $150, but currently sells for $99.
-However, the latte actually represents a price drop as it was previously $160 retail and $120 on sale.
-So, it’s about even not — although Halfday offers free shipping and Moderne Gentleman charges $4.98 for standard shipping.
+Starting with the Halfday bag, the original edition 45L bag retails for $128.
+Meanwhile, the MG Travel Duffle listed for $150 at the time but would be on sale for as low as $99.
+Interestingly, Halfday offers free shipping while Moderne Gentleman charged $4.98 for standard shipping.

-Of note, you can save 10% on Moderne Gentleman by using the promo code Fioney at checkout.
-Similarly, you can save 20% on Halfday using our referral link.
+Of note, you can save 15% on Halfday using our referral link.

 With that frame of reference, let’s continue with our comparison.

 When I first reviewed the Halfday bag, there were only three color options.
-That would have put it pretty close to the MG bag, which is currently only available in black and grey.
+That would have put it pretty close to the MG bag, which was only available in black and grey.

 But, Halfday has since expanded its lineup of colorways significantly.
-By my count, there are now nine design options for that bag.
-So, that’s a pretty easy win for Halfday at the moment.
+By my count, there are now 10 design options for just this model of bag.
+So, that’s a pretty easy win for Halfday.
 That said, I do love the look of Moderne Gentleman’s grey bag — which happens to be one color Halfday doesn’t have.

 Size